treee111/wahooMapsCreator/README.md

 ### Overview of the steps
 The steps for both OS are similar:
 - Download and Install required programs
-- Clone wahooMapsCreator Repository or download a Release
+- Sownload a release of wahooMapsCreator or clone Repository
 - Run wahooMapsCreator for your country
 - copy the map-files to your device